 The creation of a Single Euro Payment Area (SEPA) aims at encouraging the integration of the European market by facilitating the cross border electronic payments in euro between the countries participating in SEPA by making them cheap and secure similar to the existing national payments.
-In SEPA banks’ clients may order payments to beneficiaries’ accounts in banks situated in other euro area countries by using a single bank account and the same payment instruments.

-The SEPA project is initiated by the European Commission (EC) and the European Central Bank (ECB) with the support of the European Payment Council (EPC), which unites banks’ representatives, associations and other organizations participating in the payment process in Europe.
-The SEPA project practically started as of January, 28th, 2008 when the banks participating in the project began to perform SEPA Credit Transfers (SCT).
+In SEPA banks’ clients may perform SEPA credit transfers /SCT/, SEPA direct debits – SDD Core and B2B SDD as well as Instant Credit Transfers /SCT Inst/ in euro.

-As of the beginning of 2016 the ABB changed its membership in the EPC from full membership to associated membership.
-Due to its new statute the ABB does not have a representative in the EPC General Assembly but it kept its representative in the Scheme Evolution and Maintenance Working Group /former SEPA Payment Schemes Working Group/.
-The ABB has also a representative in the Payment Systems Committee at the European Banking Federation /EBF/ where the ABB is a full member and thus it also follows the EPC activities.
-A lot of information on SEPA instruments, standards and infrastructures for payments and procedures for banks’ adherence to SEPA is published on the Internet sites of ECB, EPC and EBF.
+The Association of Banks in Bulgaria /ABB/ is an associated member of the European Payment Council /EPC/, which has a leading role for the participation of the payment service providers in the SEPA schemes.
+The ABB has a representative in the Scheme Evolution and Maintenance Working Group at the EPC as well as at the Payment Systems Committee at the European Banking Federation /EBF/ where the ABB is a full member.
+A lot of information on SEPA instruments, standards and infrastructures for payments and procedures for the banks’ adherence to SEPA is published on the Internet sites of the ECB, EPC and EBF.

 It is mandatory the Legal Opinion to be signed by an internal or external counsel (lawyer).
-The date on the Legal Opinion should coincide with the date on the Adherence Agreement or to be a later date than the date on the Adherence Agreement.
-If the date on the Legal Opinion is earlier than the date on the Adherence Agreement the adherence pack is considered to be invalid.
+The date on the Legal Opinion should coincide with the date on the Adherence Agreement or it should be a later date than the date on the Adherence Agreement.
+If the date on the Legal Opinion is earlier than the date on the Adherence Agreement the adherence pack is not considered valid.

-By a decision of the Executive Board of the ABB as of October, 19th, 2007 a National Adherence Support Organization (NASO) was created at the Association.
-The role of NASO is to facilitate the process of banks’ adherence to SEPA by consulting them on different issues in relation to banks’ participation in the schemes and communicates with the EPC, mainly in transmitting the adherence pack to the EPC regarding the banks’ participation in the Scheme.
-Banks that are members of the ABB may send questions to the NASO regarding its activities and the adherence to the SEPA schemes on the following e-mail: email@example.com.
+The National Adherence Support Organization /NASO/ at the ABB facilitates banks in their adherence to SEPA by consulting them on different issues in relation to their participation in the schemes and communicates with the EPC, mainly on issues related with transmitting the adherence pack.
+Banks that are members of the ABB may send questions to the NASO at the ABB regarding their adherence to the SEPA schemes on the following e-mail: email@example.com